 Isolation transformers are transformers which gives the same voltage applied to the primary at the secondary and thus basically used to isolate electrical circuits.

 From the above explanation, creating a particular type of transformer can only be achieved by designing the number of turns in each of the primary and secondary coils to give the required output, this can thus be determined by the turns ratio.
+You can read through the linked tutorial to learn more about the different types of transformers.

 Transformer Turns Ratio and EMF Equation: